-- To start your appeal, you, your doctor or other prescriber, or your representative must contact us. - If you are asking for a standard appeal, you can make your appeal by sending a request in writing.
-You may also ask for an appeal by calling us at (855) 735-5604, TTY: 711, Monday - Friday, 8 a.m. to 8 p.m., EST - If you want a fast appeal, you may make your appeal in writing or you may call us. - Make your appeal request within 60 calendar days from the date on the notice we sent to tell you our decision.
+- To start your appeal, you, your doctor or other prescriber, or your representative must contact us.
+Include your name, contact information, and information regarding your claim. - If you are asking for a standard appeal, you can make your appeal by sending a request in writing.
+You may also ask for an appeal by calling us at (855) 735-5604, TTY: 711, Monday Friday, 8 a.m. to 8 p.m., EST. - If you want a fast appeal, you may make your appeal in writing or you may call us. - Make your appeal request within 60 calendar days from the date on the notice we sent to tell you our decision.
 If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
-For example, good reasons for missing the deadline would be if you have a serious illness that kept you from contacting us
+For example, good reasons for missing the deadline would be if you have a serious illness that kept you from contacting us or if we gave you incorrect or incomplete information about the deadline for requesting an appeal.